Tours Christmas Market Guide 2025 (Travel Tips & Events)

 Place de la Cathédrale

-This market will only run from Monday the 13th December – Sunday 26th December and features ‘made in France’ artisans selling their wares such as jewellery and ceramics, which make for unique gifts and souvenirs.
+2021 saw a brand new location for the Tours Christmas Markets on the Parvis of the grand Gothic cathedral itself.
+This market no longer exists, it used to feature ‘made in France’ artisans selling their wares such as jewellery and ceramics, which make for unique gifts and souvenirs.

 Place Anatole France